arinal/imgrement-proto/README.md

-# imgrement proto - A kernel daemon for tracing your disk's I/O requests
+# imgrement proto - kernel daemon for tracing your disk's I/O requests
 A simple kernel module to intercept all requests targeted at your disk device.
 Yeah.. it can literally catch all requests.
 This program map I/O information provided by kernel data structures into our own structures and show the information afterwards.
 The expected informations are sector number and data size.
 As you may have been thinking, we can show the information directly from kernel data structures without mapping it.
 The mapping part is meant to be a showcase only.

 ## Getting started
 This program can only be executed on Linux because it is a Linux kernel module.
 Even if you have different kernel version, it won't run unless you recompile it with matching version.
 Compilation has to be done on Linux as well.
 Well, if you know how to do it outside Linux, I would love to hear it.

 It has already worked properly on Ubuntu.
 Windows or Mac users?
 Don't worry, you can still use virtual machines.
 To make your life easier, we've configured `Vagrantfile` which can create a VM with additional disk device to our tracer.
-Currently, the vagrant configuration is only work with Virtual Box provider.
+The vagrant configuration only work with Virtual Box provider.

 ## Prerequisites
 - Linux machine